petelombardoinfragistics/wordpress-backup-scripts/README.md

 **backup**

 * This is the backup script.
-Add this to a folder named backup, inside the container's folder, and add it to cron.
+Add this to a folder named backups, inside the container's folder, and add it to cron.
 For example, if your container is in /opt/docker/test, then you would do the following:

-    `mkdir /opt/docker/test/backup`
+    `mkdir /opt/docker/test/backups`

-    `cp backup restore /opt/docker/test/backup/`
+    `cp backup restore /opt/docker/test/backups/`

     `crontab -l > crontab`

     `echo "00 00 * * * /opt/docker/test/backup/backup" >> crontab`

     `crontab crontab`

+  Note: You must also pass the backups folder to the mysql/mariadb container by adding something like this to your docker-compose.yml or podman-compose.yml file:

+  `    volumes:`

+  `      - /opt/docker/test/backups:/backups`

 **restore**